kgryte/wikipedia-anagrams-app/README.md

 }
 ```

-A request will return a response body similar to the following
+A request will receive a response body similar to the following

 ``` javascript
 {